 This factsheet explains the role of a non-executive director and how NEDs operate within a company.
-It provides an overview of the qualities sought from prospective NEDs, and highlights why HR professionals are suited to a non-executive director role.
+It provides an overview of the qualities sought from prospective NEDs, and highlights why people professionals are suited to a non-executive director role.

 What is a non-executive director?